immune modulating lyme disease

 “A dermatologist interpreted the skin symptoms as possible panniculitis with atypical erythema nodosum as a potential alternative diagnosis.”

 At the onset of symptoms, Lyme disease tests were borderline.
-“The [test] results were interpreted to be of uncertain clinical significance,” the authors write.
+“The results were interpreted to be of uncertain clinical significance,” the authors write.
 They add, “there were an enduring clinical suspicion of Borrelia infection.”

-Biopsy confirms Lyme disease
+Biopsy Confirms Lyme Disease

 Clinicians diagnosed Lyme disease based on a skin biopsy of the lesions on her ankle.
 “Borrelia-DNA was detected in the biopsy analyzed by polymerase chain reaction (PCR),” the authors explain.